 Salary by Experience

-The BLS reported that mechanical engineers are expected to have a nine percent job growth from 2010-2020.
+The BLS reported that mechanical engineers are expected to have a five percent job growth from 2012-2022.
 This employment growth is ranked slower than the average when compared to other vocations.
 The items created by mechanical engineers are constantly desired and improvement is always necessary, so that demand creates new job opportunities.
 Biotechnology, nanotechnology and materials science are three fields expected to see new employment opportunities.
 Other career options include getting an additional engineering specialty and applying your mechanical engineering towards another career.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: